The Tairāwhiti Wellbeing Survey (TWS) was launched in October 2022, designed to build comprehensive data about how we’re doing as a region.

 While Stats NZ already captures wellbeing data through their biannual NZ General Social Survey (NZGSS), this data doesn’t accurately reflect our region due to the small sample size.
 This means Tairāwhiti data is always lumped in with Hawke’s Bay.

-The TWS is made up of four modules.
-The first two are condensed versions of the NZGSS.
-The third module is region specific.
-The fourth module is a partner module, last year we partnered with Rongowhakaata Iwi Trust.
+The TWS is made up of three modules.
+The first two are condensed versions of the NZGSS and the third module is region specific.

 - The survey ran for nine weeks from 12 October to 12 December 2022.